AIDE/DOCS/COMMANDS//aide:spec — Spec Phase

 Agent: This command is executed by the aide-spec-writer agent.

 Produce the .aide intent spec frontmatter only.
 This is the spec-writing phase — the session that distills the orchestrator's delegation context into a falsifiable intent contract.
 The orchestrator owns the user conversation and passes the gathered context in the delegation prompt.
-Body sections (Context, Strategy, examples) are filled later by the strategist in /aide:synthesize after research is complete.
+Body sections (Context, Strategy, Good/Bad examples, References) are conditional — they exist only when the orchestrator routes through /aide:synthesize afterwards.
+Most modules are navigation stubs and skip synthesize entirely, going straight to /aide:plan.
+Signal whether synthesize is needed in your return.

 Checklist